Stop Using Loading Spinner, There’s Something Better

 In this way, you’ve given users:

 - what’s left to expect

 First, Instagram shows a loading spinner for a brief period.
 Next, it lays out the barebones UI.
 This is the skeleton screen or Placeholder UI.
 This indicates the place will content will eventually fill.

 Also, notice that the text data has already populated the screen.
 Finally, in the third screenshot, the images are gradually loaded into place.

 Here are some websites that use skeleton screens to show loading.

 You might argue that these websites use Loading Spinners.
 But notice how it is used.
 A Spinner alone is not displayed from start to finish.
 It is shown only for a brief period, followed by the Skeleton Screen.

-TIP: If your load time is longer, you can briefly display a Loading Spinner, before Skeleton UI.
-This should buy your task some more time to complete.
+If your load time is longer, you can briefly display a Loading Spinner, before Skeleton UI.
+This can buy your task some more time to complete.

 Progressive Loading for Images

 You can even apply gradual progression to image loading.
 For example, Medium and Google use progressive loading for their images.